Bloc/portfolio-iro/_portfolio/weather_react.md

 As an additional feature, the ability to switch from Celcius to Fahrenheit depending on the user's preference.
 Default temperature is Celcius.

+The application is hosted on a Debian Stable linode instance and is using Nginx as it's webserver.
+The site can be accessed here: [https://www.xavierjortiz.com/weather/](https://www.xavierjortiz.com/weather/)

-The application can be accessed here: [https://www.xavierjortiz.com/weather/](https://www.xavierjortiz.com/weather/) The application's source can be found here: [https://github.com/Xavier-J-Ortiz/react-weather](https://github.com/Xavier-J-Ortiz/react-weather)
+The application's source can be found here: [https://github.com/Xavier-J-Ortiz/react-weather](https://github.com/Xavier-J-Ortiz/react-weather)